-If you meet the eligibility criteria, your application form should be completed online before being printed off and posted to us, together with any original supporting documents.
+If you meet the eligibility criteria, your application form should be completed online before being uploaded to your account, together with any original supporting documents.
 If you are not sure whether your university has or will be allocating you a capped bursary place, you should still make an application as you may be entitled to the PTA.

 If you are applying for the SWB for the first time, you must provide evidence to confirm your identity and residency.
 This is detailed on the application form.
-We will return all original documentation within 10 working days.
-We recommend you enclose a pre-paid self-addressed envelope or special delivery envelope so you can track your documents.